Golden point: Internationals

 Golden point is also applied to the Tri-Nations final.
 The format follows that of the NRL finals series: a five-minute period of play followed by a brief pause and then if no points have been scored a second period that continues until points are scored.

 In the 2006 series, Australia and New Zealand were locked 12-12 at full-time.
 Darren Lockyer scored a try in the 87th minute to win the title for Australia.

 The 2023 World Club Challenge was the first World Club Challenge match to be decided in golden point extra time, with Lewis Dodd kicking the match-winning field goal to give St Helens R.F.C. a 13–12 victory over the Penrith Panthers, and their first World Club Challenge title since 2007.

 Australian rules football

-Commencing in the 2016 season, the Australian Football League grand final will be decided by golden point should the scores be tied at full time, and after two 5 minute overtime periods, after the system was adopted for other finals in 1991.
+From 2016 to 2019, the Australian Football League grand final had a golden point should the scores be tied at full time, and after two 5 minute overtime periods, after the system was adopted for other finals in 1991.
+However the tie-breaker was never used.